-As at 31 December 2015, credit related commitments included no financial guarantees issued to the CBRF for Russian banks individually above 10% of the Group's equity (31 December 2014: credit related commitments included commitments for one Russian bank individually above 10% of the Group's equity in the amount of RR 22 554 million, or 11% of total credit related commitments).
-As at 31 December 2015, the amount of financial guarantees issued to the CBRF for other Russian banks was RR 531 million, or less than 1% of total credit related commitments (31 December 2014: the amount of financial guarantees issued to the CBRF for Russian banks was RR 61 264 million, or 30% of total credit related commitments).
+As at 31 December 2016, credit related commitments included financial guarantees issued for one Russian company individually above 10% of the Group's equity in the amount of RR 24 619 million, or 23% from total financial guarantees issued (31 December 2015: credit related commitments included financial guarantees issued for one Russian company individually above 10% of the Group's equity in the amount of RR 23 067 million, or 21% from total financial guarantees issued).

 Undrawn credit lines are represented by revocable credit lines.
 The Group has the right to revoke unused portion of credit line in response to a material adverse change of the borrower.
-As at 31 December 2015 and 31 December 2014, there were no grounds for cancellation of disclosed amount of unused credit lines.
+As at 31 December 2016 and 31 December 2015, there were no grounds for cancellation of disclosed amount of unused credit lines.